GeoscienceAustralia/PyRate/docs/ubuntu.rst

     python3 setup.py install

-PyRate can also be installed from the Python package index.
+PyRate can also be installed from the Python package index:

 ::